tarwn/lessthandot-hugo/blogs/content/posts/2013-03-04-standardize-table-aliases.md

 SELECT *
 FROM fn_listextendedproperty('TableAlias', 'schema', 'Person', 'table', 'Address', NULL, NULL)
 ```
-Now I&#8217;ve to give a shout out to RedGate&#8217;s SQL Promt.
+Now I've to give a shout out to RedGate's SQL Promt.
 In addition to other features, SQL Prompt allows you to automatically assign table aliases, and [specify custom aliases][1] **forcing you to use standard aliases**.

  [1]: http://www.red-gate.com/supportcenter/content/SQL_Prompt/help/5.3/SPT_Aliases